 This is a very important question to think about.
-Budget treadmills aren’t designed with power kept in mind.
+The best budget treadmills aren’t designed with power kept in mind.
 This limits their usage in a number of ways.
-Budget treadmills tend to have weaker motors and lesser max weight capacities.
+Budget treadmills tend to have weaker motors and lesser max user weight capacities.
 This translates into a treadmill that can’t be used by runners and heavy people.
 Budget treadmills are recommended for runners since their motors simply cannot keep up with high speeds.
 Their lesser power results in these motors over exerting themselves.
 Long term over exertion significantly shortens the lifespan of a motor.
 Due to the same reason, budget treadmills aren’t suited for heavier people either.

 If you’re body weight is less than 100kg then a budget motor will be able to support you.
 A budget treadmill will also work for you if you plan on only walking or jogging.
-However, if you want more speed and a high weight capacity, then you’re better off buying a treadmill with more power.
+However, if you want more speed and a high user weight capacity, then you’re better off buying a treadmill with more power.

 What to Expect

 Now, a decent treadmill in this price range will offer a decent exercise experience.
 You shouldn’t expect way too much from it.
-At the same time, you shouldn’t under estimate these treadmills either.
+At the same time, you shouldn’t under estimate these best treadmills either.
 The kind of performance that you’ll get from a budget treadmill will come down to its components.
 This is pretty much true for any treadmill that you buy.
 There are certain parts that you need to focus on more.